 community of former republics of the Union of Soviet Socialist Republics.

 Formed in accordance with the agreement signed on December 8, 1991 in Viskuli (the seat of the government of Belarus) by the leaders of Belarus, the Russian Federation and Ukraine, as well as with the protocol to the said agreement, which was signed on December 21, 1991 in Alma-Ata (Kazakhstan) by the leaders of 11 -ty republics of the former USSR: Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan (Kyrgyzstan), Moldova (Moldova), Russian Federation, Tajikistan, Turkmenistan, Uzbekistan and Ukraine.
-Georgia joined the CIS in December 1993.
-Of the former Soviet republics, the CIS did not include Latvia, Lithuania and Estonia.
-In August 2005, Turkmenistan ceased its permanent membership and is currently an associate member of the CIS.
+In December 1993, Georgia joined the CIS.
+Of the former republics of the USSR, Latvia, Lithuania and Estonia were not included in the CIS.
+In August 2005, Turkmenistan ceased permanent membership and is currently an associate member of the CIS.

-According to the Charter of the CIS (approved by the heads of member states in January 1993), the Commonwealth is not a state and does not have supranational powers.
+According to the CIS Charter (approved by the heads of member states in January 1993), the Commonwealth is not a state and does not have supranational powers.
 It is based on the principles of sovereign equality of all its members, each of which is an independent and equal subject of international law.

 The building of the CIS Executive Committee in Minsk

-- implementation of cooperation between the Member States in the political, economic, legal, cultural, environmental, humanitarian and other fields, cooperation in ensuring international peace and security, as well as achieving disarmament;
+– implementation of cooperation between member states in political, economic, legal, cultural, environmental, humanitarian and other fields, cooperation in ensuring international peace and security, as well as achieving disarmament;

-- creation of a common economic space, ensuring interstate cooperation and integration in the interests of a comprehensive and balanced economic and social development of the member states;
+– creation of a common economic space, ensuring interstate cooperation and integration in the interests of a comprehensive and balanced economic and social development Member States;

-- mutual assistance in order to create peaceful conditions for the life of peoples, ensuring collective security;
+– mutual assistance in order to create peaceful conditions life of peoples, provision collective security;

 – peaceful resolution of disputes and conflicts between participating countries;

-– assistance to citizens of the member states in free communication, contacts and movement within the territory of the countries that are members of the Commonwealth.
+– assistance to citizens of member states in free communication, contacts and movement throughout the territory of countries that are members of the Commonwealth.

 Statutory bodies of the CIS: